sim-daas/smart_home/README.md

 *   Ensure all necessary dependencies are installed.
 *   Verify network connectivity between the laptop and Raspberry Pi.
 *   Adjust the GPIO pin in `rasp_final.py` to match your wiring setup.
 *   It is recommended to use the "ROS 2 base install" when setting up ROS on your system to avoid potential conflicts with the full desktop install

-This setup provides a foundation for building more complex smart home controls.
-By integrating clap detection, you can extend the system further.
+#### **7. Future Plans**

+*  Add logic within `rasp_final.py` to control the LED strip based on clapping data